davidmone/hello-world/README.md

 # hello-world
 Start it.
-Hi humans!
-I like vaping and writing something on my keyboard :).
+I like vaping and writing something on my keyboard.
+H C N O P